Best Examples Of Colored Grout With Porcelain Tile

 No, you didn't travel back in time when you glanced at these intricate encaustic tiles... they're making a big splash in today's design world!
 The original ceramic tiles were composed of multiple layers of colored clay, and have long been all the rage when it comes to adding a pattern punch to any room.

 But you can achieve the same effect with porcelain.
-Brina Kenzzi Porcelain is an 8x8 porcelain tile from Turkey with an on-trend graphic white, black, and gray pattern.
-This installation with black grout makes certain patterns stand out, while others fade into the grout lines.
+Brina Encaustic Tile is an 8x8 porcelain tile from Turkey with an on-trend graphic white, black, and gray pattern.
+This installation with black grout makes certain patterns stand out while others fade into the grout lines.

 White Glossy Penny Round

 My, oh my... mosaics!
-These tiny tiles are turning heads in more applications than just as a small backsplash behind a sink.
-This modern bathroom features the classic design of the White Glossy Penny Round Mosaic tile everywhere from the floors to the walls, but the porcelain circles pop with the contrasting gray grout.
-Another option is to keep it traditional by using a grout similar in tone and color to the white tile.
+These tiny tiles are turning heads in more applications than just as a small backsplash.
+The modern design of Gray Glossy Penny Round Mosaic tile can be used everywhere, from walls to floors, but the porcelain circles pop with the contrasting white grout.
+Another option is to keep it traditional by using a grout similar in tone and color to the gray tile.

 Changing up the color of your grout can make your tile look seamless or transform it into a bold statement.
 We think it's a good idea to explore a variety of grout options before choosing what looks perfect for your own project!